Polish People's Republic: Television and media

 The origins of Polish television date back to the late 1930s, however, the beginning of World War II interrupted further progress at establishing a regularly televised program.
 The first prime state television corporation, Telewizja Polska, was founded after the war in 1952 and was hailed as a great success by the communist authorities.
-The foundation date corresponds to the time of the very first regularly televised broadcast which occurred at 07:00 p.m CET on 25 October 1952.
+The foundation date corresponds to the time of the first regularly televised broadcast which occurred at 07:00 p.m CET on 25 October 1952.
 Initially, the auditions were broadcast to a limited number of viewers and at set dates, often a month apart.
 On 23 January 1953 regular shows began to appear on the first and only channel, TVP1.
 The second channel, TVP2, was launched in 1970 and coloured television was introduced in 1971.
 Most reliable sources of information in the 1950s were newspapers, most notably Trybuna Ludu (People's Tribune).

 The chief newscast under the Polish People's Republic for over 31 years was Dziennik Telewizyjny (Television Journal).
 Commonly known to the viewers as Dziennik, aired in the years 1958–1989 and was utilized by the Polish United Workers' Party as a propaganda tool to control the masses.
 Transmitted daily at 07:30 p.m CET since 1965, it was infamous for its manipulative techniques and emotive language as well as the controversial content.
 For instance, the Dziennik provided more information on world news, particularly bad events, war, corruption or scandals in the West.
 This method was intentionally used to minimize the effects of the issues that were occurring in communist Poland at the time.
 With its format, the show shared many similarities with the East German Aktuelle Kamera.
 Throughout the 1970s, Dziennik Telewizyjny was regularly watched by over 11 million viewers, approximately in every third household in the Polish People's Republic.
 The long legacy of communist television continues to this day; the older generation in contemporary Poland refers to every televised news program as "Dziennik" and the term also became synonymous with authoritarianism, propaganda, manipulation, lies, deception and disinformation.

 Under martial law in Poland, from December 1981 Dziennik was presented by officers of the Polish Armed Forces or newsreaders in military uniforms and broadcast 24-hours a day.
 The running time has also been extended to 60 minutes.
 The program returned to its original form in 1983.
 The audience viewed this move as an attempt to militarize the country under a military junta.
 As a result, several newsreaders had difficulty in finding employment after the fall of communism in 1989.